 Figure 2: State-of-the-art object detectors are imperfect.
 While we wish a single detection for the person and backpack, as in (a), in practice we often get spurious detections (false positives), as in (b), or fail to obtain the desired detection (false negatives), as in (c).
 Reducing the acceptance threshold biases the detector to trade off a higher false-positive rate for a lower false-negative rate, as in (d).

-coherent, as shown in Figure 3(a).
-Likewise, the most temporally-coherent sequence of detections might consist of low-scoring misdetections, as shown in Figure 3(b).
-Thus our approach is to balance these two extremes by incorporating both the detection score and a temporal-coherence score into the selection criterion.
+approach is to balance these two extremes by incorporating both the detection score and a temporal-coherence score into the selection criterion.
 This often can yield the desired track, as shown in Figure 3(c).